Jayantaxnath/CelebrityRecognitionAI/README.md

 ## 📌 Project Overview

-This Streamlit app uses face detection, feature extraction (Haar + Wavelets + HOG), and classification using trained machine learning models to recognize celebrities from images.
+This Streamlit app uses face detection, feature extraction (Wavelets + HOG), and classification using trained machine learning models to recognize celebrities from images.

 ### 👤 Celebrities Included
 Each celebrity in the dataset has **100 images** used to train the model: